Beyond Classes: Global, Co-Op, Experiential

 Professional Experience Year Co-op Program

-Open to U of T students in engineering programs, the Professional Experience Year Co-op Program (PEY Co-op) is your opportunity to work full time for an employer of your choosing for 12 to 16 consecutive months after third year.
+Open to U of T students in engineering and commerce programs, the Professional Experience Year Co-op Program (PEY Co-op) is your opportunity to work full time for an employer of your choosing for 12 to 16 consecutive months after third year.
 You’ll also have the option to work for an additional four months after second year, giving you up to 20 months of professional experience before graduation.
 To help you prepare for professional success, you’ll complete a variety of career development modules, from acing the interview to transitioning to industry.
 Whether you see yourself contributing to a small team at a fast-paced local startup or gaining international experience with a large multinational company abroad, you’ll have unparalleled access to 1,500+ positions across every industry through PEY Co-op.